ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 where `OP` can be any operation that will translate to one or more assembly instructions, addition, subtraction, multiplication, or division.

-Depending on the data types the conversion can be either a promotion, a demotion, or a conversion between types of a different nature (float to integer or integer to float).
+Depending on the data types the conversion can be either a promotion, a demotion or a conversion between types of a different nature (float to integer or integer to float).

 ### Promotions